 There is a conflict between the boot strapping requirements of the ESP32 and the SDIO protocol.
 For details, see MTDI Strapping Pin.

 To resolve the conflict, you have the following options:

 (Recommended) Burn the flash voltage selection eFuses.
-This will permanently configure the internal regulator’s output voltage to 3.3 V, and GPIO12 will not be used as a bootstrapping pin.
+This permanently configures the internal regulator's output voltage to 3.3 V, and GPIO12 will not be used as a bootstrapping pin.
 After that, connect a pull-up resistor to GPIO12.

 If you are sure that you need to irreversibly burn eFuses, go to your ESP-IDF directory and run the following command:

 XPD_SDIO_REG eFuses.
 After all the three eFuses are burned to value 1, the internal VDD_SDIO flash voltage regulator is permanently set to 3.3 V. You will see the following log if the burning succeeds: